NoobTaco/MidnightTesting/guild-housing-leadership-report.md

 ---

 ## 8. Open Questions & To-Do
 - Awaiting release of full guild management page for housing.
 - Need further testing on permission settings for friends, guild members, and public.
 - Monitor for additional decor, crafting, and event features in future updates.

+### Officer Discussion Points
+- Is there a need to increase the guild roster size to accommodate more members?
+- What are effective strategies for managing short-term members who join and quickly leave?
+- Should the guild establish a specific period of inactivity after which members are removed from the guild and the guild housing area?
+If so, what should that timeframe be?

 ---